AudiusProject/audius-protocol/monitoring/README.md

 scripts/deploy.sh prod
 ```

-This job is also set to run nightly via a `cronjob`:
+This job is also set to run nightly via a `cronjob` to auto-generate our list of node operators:

 ```
 0 0 * * * cd ~/audius-protocol/monitoring && scripts/deploy.sh prod